alaamer12/happy_core/README.md

 - deep_type_validating
 - is_hashable
 - is_mutable

-- lorem
-- @d critical
+- "- @d critical- constant"
-- constant
 - has_tested
 - pure
 - is_pure
 - is_decorator

 [//]: # (- fetching is provide a loader or a placeholder while featching data)